-Our collaborative approach to mineral and materials development is enabling a new wave of converging technologies, each with the potential to revolutionise global industries spanning energy, medicine, and electronics.
+Our approach to materials development and exploration is enabling a new wave of converging technologies, each with the potential to positively impact global industries spanning electronics, medicine, and energy.

 Materials that enable quantum information processing could transform all industries dependent on computational power.
 The development of our 12CQ qubit processor chip could provide a potential solution to room-temperature quantum computing and enable direct consumer ownership of quantum computing powered technology.